-As part of our control measures we are requesting that all staff (and children) at Musselburgh Private Nursery Bridge Street submit as soon as possible:
+As part of our control measures we are requesting that all children (and staff) at Musselburgh Private Nursery Stoneybank Terrace submit as soon as possible:

-- two different stool (poo) samples - collected at least 24 hours apart (ideally on alternate days), - the special containers needed for this can be obtained from your local GP surgery. - the two separate stool samples must be marked "sample 1" and "sample 2", with name, date of birth and date and time of collection written on the label
+- two different stool (poo) samples - collected at least 24 hours apart (ideally on alternate days) - the special containers needed for this can be obtained from your local GP surgery - the two separate stool samples must be marked "sample 1" and "sample 2", with name, date of birth and date and time of collection written on the label

-You should submit two samples even if you have submitted another sample over the past week.
+You should submit two samples for your child even if you have submitted another sample over the past week.
+If your child has any of the symptoms listed below you should wait for 48 hours after the symptoms have gone before collecting the first stool sample.

-This is to ensure you are not carrying the infection.
+You need to submit stool samples for your child to ensure you are not carrying the infection.
 Samples can be left at your GP surgery for transporting to the laboratory for testing.
 The tests will take up to two weeks to process - please do not contact Health Protection to ask for your results - when we have the results we will contact you by telephone.